-The PSW service can assist trainers in early identifying and supporting individual trainee needs which may be outside the training programme’s remit or the trainer's expertise.
+The PSW service can assist trainers in early identifying and supporting individual training doctors needs which may be outside the training programme’s remit or the trainer's expertise.
 The PSW team also have access to advice from the local medically trained Associate Postgraduate Deans which can be helpful in supporting trainees with enhanced needs.

 Please note where you cancel a session with a provider with less than 24 hours notice, the PSW team are still charged.
 This is a cost to our NHS just as a missed hospital or doctor’s appointment would be.

 The PSW aims to protect confidentiality as much as possible.
 However, if we have any concerns about self-harm or harm to others, we are obliged to take advice from our Associate Postgraduate Deans and may need to share the concerns with the relevant training programme.
 We also share a brief report with ARCP panels and summary information with your supervisor.
-This information will not contain full details but will generally outline the nature of the support a trainee has accessed, dates of sessions accessed and a brief reason why the support has been offered e.g. for time management or due to a personal event at home.
+This information will not contain full details but will generally outline the nature of the support a doctor has accessed, dates of sessions accessed and a brief reason why the support has been offered e.g. for time management or due to a personal event at home.